What is AMR?

 - Current meter reading techniques require significant staff resources from field to office staff; and

-- Water regulations require the District to accurately track water use and water loss.
+- Water regulations within the State require the District to update these meters on a regular basis and ensure they accurately track water use and water loss.

 How is the AMR project being funded?

-Funding for the AMR project is being generated from two sources as detailed below:
+Funding for the AMR project is being generated from two sources.

 - In July 2021 the District secured a low interest loan totaling $1,726,046 through the California State Water Resources Control Board (CSWRCB) Drinking Water State Revolving Fund (DWSRF); and